WICG/webpackage/explainers/anti-tracking.md

 The navigation to a signed package (or exchange) must be done without credentials.
-This is roughly [credentials mode](https://fetch.spec.whatwg.org/#concept-request-credentials-mode) == `"omit"`, with changes to Fetch to make it work for navigations.
+This is roughly [credentials mode](https://fetch.spec.whatwg.org/#concept-request-credentials-mode) == `"omit"`, with changes to Fetch to make it work for navigations, but it may need additional changes to segregate the connection from other uncredentialed requests that might have included identifying information.

 There are [security concerns](#security-concerns) for allowing an attacker to load an arbitrary site without credentials, so if the target of an